 We know that many small civil society groups in London, particularly those that are small, grassroots, user-led and involving experts by experience, function within systems of support and collaboration defined by their geography and/or specific specialisms, not because this works better for them, but due to constraints of time, information, resources or support to cross these boundaries.
 The project will enable groups to move through these invisible but very real systems boundaries and strengthen their voice and influence, and enable much enhanced solidarity and collaboration.

 HEAR as lead partner is excited to be working with 3 other specialist equality networks enabling the project to reach the small grass roots and user-led groups that it is designed to support.

 HEAR is a pan-equality network of London equality and human rights voluntary and community sector organisations.

 Inclusion London:We support Deaf and Disabled people’s organisations in London and campaign for equality for Deaf and Disabled people.

-Refugee Council:The Refugee Council is one of the leading charities in the UK working directly with refugees and asylum seekers and supporting them to rebuild their lives.
+Refugee Council:We are one of the leading charities in the UK working directly with refugees and asylum seekers and supporting them to rebuild their lives.

-Consortium:We are a national specialist infrastructure and Membership organisation.
-We work to strengthen and support LGBT+ groups, organisations and projects so they can deliver direct services and campaign for individual rights.
+Consortium:We are a national specialist infrastructure and Membership organisation, working to strengthen and support LGBT+ groups, organisations and projects so they can deliver direct services and campaign for individual rights.